LeapersEdge/vissus_projekt/README.md

 #### Nodes
 - `boid-control`: active for each individual robot, subscribes to its own topic in which there are neccessary odmetry msgs for each robot in the system
-- `data-splitter`: only one i launched and publishes all topics relevant for each robot
+- `data-splitter`: only one is launched and publishes all topics relevant for each robot
 - `auctioneer`: actions tasks between bidders
 - `bidder`: bid on the task (each bidder represents one robot)

-Boid controller prima dva parametara:
+Boid controller takes 2 parameters:
-- ID od robota na kojeg se *subscribe*a (default: 0)
+- ID of the robot its subscribing and representing (default: 0)
-- način rada (default: "market")
+- working mode (default: "market")

 #### Messages
 - `OdometryArray`